 Obsessed with their discipline!
-NTI staff live their specialist subject.
+Our staff live their specialist subject.
 A friend of mine described how when their dad came home and took off his police uniform he left his shift.
-It’s not like that with an NTI academic, we can’t switch off our passion and fascination with games programming,3D art, game design, marketing campaigns or film.
+It’s not like that with an academic from the School of Games, Film and Animation, we can’t switch off our passion and fascination with games programming,3D art, game design, marketing campaigns or film.

 What have been your career highlights so far?